uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 # Marking

 Your assignment will be marked out of 8, where 8 is flawless and 4 is half-way.

+* Excellent (8)
+    * Answers to factual questions are correct.
+All required citations are present and contain the required information.
+Instructions were followed.
+All opinions are clear and reasonable.
+All the opinions make sense and match up with the LLM responses provided.
+* Good (7)
+    * Like excellent but with some minor problems, minor missing information, minor details missing from answers, or opinions that aren't quite clear enough.
+* Satisfactory (6)
+    * Like good but with one or two missing, insufficient, incorrect answers, or answers that don't make sense, are missing major details, or answers that don't provide a clear, reasonable opinion that matches up with the LLM response provided.
+* Unsatisfactory (5)
+    * Like satisfactory but with multiple problems, but the problems are limited to one of the topics of the assignment.
+* Attempt (4)
+    * Major problems across many questions.
+* No Attempt (0)
+    * Missing name
+    * Missing signature
+    * Missing answers
+    * Missing citation

 # Appendix (sample ChatGPT questions and answers)